IrcDotNet/IrcDotNet/README.md

 ========

-IRC.NET is a complete IRC (Internet Relay Chat) client library for the .NET Framework 4.0 and Silverlight 4.
-It aims to provide a complete and efficient implementation of the protocol as described in RFC 2812 (Internet Relay Chat: Client Protocol) as well as supporting de-facto modern features of the protocol, as described below.
+IRC.NET is a complete IRC (Internet Relay Chat) client library for the .NET Framework 4.0 and Silverlight 4.0.
+It aims to provide a complete and efficient implementation of the protocol as described in RFCs 1459 and 2812, as well as supporting de-facto modern features of the protocol, as described below.

 Mono
 ----

-The .NET Framework library is also intended to compile and run under Mono 2.6 and later.
+The .NET Framework version of the library is also intended to compile and run under Mono 2.6 and later.

-The Silverlight library is not guaranteed to compile or run on the Moonlight framework.
+The Silverlight version of the library is not guaranteed to compile or run on the Moonlight framework.

 Non-RFC Features
 ----------------